spronkets/MyPowerShellProfile/README.md

 # MyPowerShellProfile
-This is my PowerShell Profile, open-sourced primarily for my own re-use and potentially be of some help to others.
+This is my PowerShell Profile, open-sourced primarily for my own re-use and potentially be of some reference to others.

 ### Cloning
 1. Open PowerShell